burakulas/lcsplit/README.txt

 1) Name of the data file, when it expects that the user enters the name of the data file and hit the enter.
 Data file must have two-column (e.g. time and magnitude).
 2) Period value, the value which bases the splitting process.
 The script cuts long data according to this value and it must be greater than zero.
-3) The minimum desired number of data points in each sub-light curve; the script ignores the sub-light curves which do not contain the number of data points smaller than this value.
+3) The minimum desired number of data points in each sub-light curve; the script ignores the sub-light curves which contain the number of data points smaller than this value.
 Therefore, small values allow the script to create more sub-light curves.

 - NOTES:
 1) .tpl file extension is used by the script for the temporary lists and .scl file extension is used for sub-light curves.
 Therefore, it is adviced not to use these extensions as your data file extension to avoid it from removing or overwriting at the end of the run.